JuliaDebug/SnoopCompile.jl/docs/src/tutorials/snoop_inference.md

 julia> using SnoopCompile

 julia> tinf
-InferenceTimingNode: 0.002712/0.003278 on Core.Compiler.Timings.ROOT() with 1 direct children
+InferenceTimingNode: 0.000010/0.002443 on MethodInstance for Base.Compiler.Timings.ROOT() with 1 direct children
 ```

 !!! tip